RanningMan/devchallenges/my-unsplash/README.md

     import awsExports from './aws-exports';
     Amplify.configure(awsExports);
     ```
+    You may want to move your Ids to environment variables
   Step 5: To add API, run `amplify add api`
   Step 6: To add Auth, run `amplify add auth`
   Step 7: Until now, all the changes are local; run `amplify push` to push local changes to cloud